Shapedsundew9/erasmus-gp/egppy/egppy/gc_graph/docs/graph.md

 class O Ocd
 ```

-## JSON Format

-TO DO: Explain more
-In row U the connections are stored in alphabetical order, then index order.
-This is specified for reproducablility.

-## Rows, Interfaces & Connections

-An interface is an array of endpoints with 0 to 256 elements each defining the endpoint type.
-A Genetic Code has two interfaces, the input and the output interface.
-When viewed from within the
-GC Graph the input interface is a source interface i.e. it is a source of connections
-to other rows, and the output interface a destination interface.
-Row A and row B represent the input
-and output interfaces to GCA and GCB reprectively.
-Within the graph though GCA's input interface is
-a destination and its output a source.

-### Source Interfaces

-Source interface endpoints may have 0, 1 or many connections to destination interface endpoints (but
-only one connection to the same destination endpoint).

-### Destination Interfaces

-All destination interface endpoints must be connected to one (and only one) source interface endpoint.

-## End Point Types
+## Types

-End Point, EP, types are represented by signed 32 bit integer unique identifiers and a unique name string
+Types are represented by signed 32 bit integer unique identifiers and a unique name string
 of no more than 64 characters, for example 0x1, "bool" for the builtin python type bool.
 The integer UIDs are
 for efficient storage and look up, the strings for import names.
 As well as concrete types (like bool, int,
 list etc.) there are _abstract_ types and _meta_ types which differ by the scopes in which they can be resolved